Thank You, Chief.

 No legitimate expectation could be, declared this Court, claimed on such unfounded impression especially when it was not clear as to who and what authority had created any such impression.
 The decisions of this Court in Ram Pravesh Singh v.
 State of Bihar, (2006) 8 SCC 381; Sethi Auto Service Station and Anr. v.
 Delhi Development Authority and Ors., (2009) 1 SCC 180; Confederation of Ex- servicemen Association v.
 Union of India, (2006) 8 SCC 399; and State of Bihar and Ors. v.
 Kalyanpur Cements Ltd., (2010) 3 SCC 274, reiterate the legal position stated in the decisions earlier mentioned.
 In Monnet Ispat and Energy Ltd. v.
 Union of India and Ors., (2012) 11 SCC 1 this Court reviewed the case law on the subject and quoted with approval the following passage in Attorney General for New South Wales (1990) 64 Aus LJR 327:

-To strike down the exercise of administrative power solely on the ground of avoiding the disappointment of the legitimate expectations of an individual would be set the courts adrift on a featureless sea of pragmatism.
+To strike down the exercise of administrative power solely on the ground of avoiding the disappointment of the legitimate expectations of an individual would be set the Courts adrift on a featureless sea of pragmatism.
 Moreover, the notion of a legitimate expectation (falling short of a legal right) is too nebulous to form a basis for invalidating the exercise of a power when its exercise otherwise accords law.

-This Court went on to hold that if denial of legitimate expectation in a given case amounts to denial of a right that is guaranteed or is arbitrary, discriminatory, unfair or biased, gross abuse of power or in violation of principles of natural justice the same can be questioned on the well-known grounds attracting Article 14 of the Constitution but a claim based on mere legitimate expectation without anything more cannot ipso facto give a right to invoke these principles.”
+This Court went on to hold that if denial of legitimate expectation in a given case amounts to denial of a right that is guaranteed or is arbitrary, discriminatory, unfair or biased, gross abuse of power or in violation of principles of natural justice the same can be questioned on the well-known grounds attracting Article 14 but a claim based on mere legitimate expectation without anything more cannot ipso facto give a right to invoke these principles.”

 – Hon’ble Chief Justice of India T.S.
 Thakur, Union of India v.
 Lt.
 Col. P.K.
 Choudhary, [Civil Appeal No. 3208 of 2015].